 - Sores or white patches on your lips, mouth, or throat

 - Unusual bleeding or bruising

 If you notice these less serious side effects, talk with your doctor:

-- Diarrhea, stomach cramps
+- Diarrhea, nausea or vomiting, stomach cramps

 - Hair loss